Last updated: May 2026 — Weather patterns and crowd data verified for 2026 season

 The Quick Answer: Best Months by Priority

-Ha Giang Loop — Month by Month Rating
+Ha Giang Loop — When to Go

 Month Weather Landscape Crowds Overall